seekrs/MacroLibX/README.md

 ### 📖 It's all FOSS
 Everything in this repo is entirely free and open source, all available under the MIT license (even the third-party libraries used).

+### 🔍 Valgrind suppressions file
+Experimental for now, a [suppressions file for valgrind](./valgrind.supp) is given to remove potential leaks comming from Xorg, Nvidia drivers, SDL2, or any other tool which the user has no control.
+It is far from perfect at the moment and may allow some leaks but it will block the majority.

+### ⛔ Error system
+Strong error handling informing the user of problems with their code and even capable of informing them of graphics memory leaks that tools like Valgrind cannot detect.

 ## 🖥️ Installation